keras-team/keras-io/templates/keras_nlp/index.md

 # KerasNLP

-KerasNLP is a concise and easy to use API for building Natural Language Processing (NLP) models.
+KerasNLP is a simple and powerful API for building Natural Language Processing (NLP) models.
+KerasNLP provides modular building blocks following standard Keras interfaces (layers, metrics) that allow you to quickly and flexibly iterate on your task.
+Engineers working in applied NLP can leverage the library to assemble training and inference pipelines that are both state-of-the-art and production-grade.

-KerasNLP provides a library of modular building blocks following standard Keras interfaces (layers, metrics) that allow you to quickly and expressively define models and workflows.
-We aim to make the common stuff easy, while still allowing advanced low-level customization.
+KerasNLP can be understood as a horizontal extension of the Keras API: components are first-party Keras objects that are too specialized to be added to core Keras, but that receive the same level of polish as the rest of the Keras API.

-KerasNLP is scalable.
-Modern NLP models require efficient multi-worker training.
-KerasNLP components work with TPUs, GPUs, and the [tf.distribute](https://www.tensorflow.org/guide/distributed_training) API, so that when it's time to scale up your model, you won't need to start over from scratch.
+Modern NLP models require efficient large-scale training.
+KerasNLP components tested work on TPUs, GPUs, and with the [tf.distribute](https://www.tensorflow.org/guide/distributed_training) API, so that when it's time to scale up your model, you won't need to start over from scratch.